ec1oud/evproduction.org/wiki/Green_tuning.md

     mode of operation the vehicle operates as a pure battery electric vehicle with a weight penalty (the ICE).
 The long range and additional power of the ICE power train is available when needed.
--   [Alternation to a different fuel](/wiki/Alternation_to_a_different_fuel "wikilink"): this mostly includes a change to vegetable oil, or any alcohols (ethanol or methanol).
-Like Pluginization and hybridization, this tuning does not however make the vehicle a zero-emissions vehicle.

 See also
 --------